Filter by Category

 with Jessie Laurita-Spanglet, MaineHealth Lifestyle Medicine Brunswick

-• Have fun and be creative in a non-judgmental and non-competitive atmosphere
+- to have fun and be creative in a non-judgemental and non-competitive atmosphere

-Adults 65 years of age or older are encouraged to participate in this class series!
+Any adult 65 years of age or older is encouraged to participate in this class series!
 Those with PD, early dementia, or individuals looking for cardiac rehabilitation are especially encouraged to participate.

-- Payment accepted by credit card or check payable to "Community Health & Wellness".
+Registration is Required for EACH session - Participants are welcome to join for one class or all eight!
+Cost is $8/class or $40 for the series (call to register for all 8 to receive discount).
+Payment accepted by credit card or check payable to "Community Health & Wellness".
 Checks may be delivered to the front desk at Parkview prior to the class.

 For more information call (207) 373-6585.